yandex-cloud/docs/en/storage/operations/objects/link-for-download.md

 If you have a public bucket, its objects are always available.
 You can get a link by following these instructions or generate one yourself.
 [Read more about the link format](../../concepts/object.md#object-url).

 If you have a bucket with restricted access, {{ objstorage-name }} lets you generate a signed object link.
 Anyone who receives this link can download the object even from a bucket with restricted access.
+[Read more about pre-signed urls](../../concepts/pre-signed-urls.md).

 {% list tabs %}